GLOBAL MARKETS-Stocks pull back further from record highs

 India's central bank was the latest to surprise markets with a rate cut, lowering its policy repo rate by 25 basis points to 7.5 percent on Wednesday.
 That was its second inter-meeting cut this year on the back of easing inflation and what it said was the "weak state" of parts of the economy.

-The pan-European FTSEurofirst 300 equity index was broadly flat, but shares of Standard Chartered hit their highest level since October after the bank ruled out plans to raise capital despite reporting a 25 percent slide in annual pretax profits.
+The pan-European FTSEurofirst 300 equity index was up 0.1 percent, with shares of Standard Chartered hitting their highest level since October after the bank ruled out plans to raise capital despite reporting a 25 percent slide in annual pretax profits.

-German consumer goods group Henkel fell 3.7 percent after the company struck a cautious note on its 2015 outlook as it expects stagnation in Eastern Europe and further pressure on the Russian economy and currency over the coming months.

 In commodities markets, Brent crude dipped but held above $60 a barrel, supported by a rise in Saudi crude prices and air strikes on facilities in Libya.